Code-Institute-Submissions/venum-mma-store/README.md

 -Exparation Date: random date in the future.
 -Address: random adress.

+- After checking out the user gets a display of the confirmation of the order and also an email formirming the purchase.
+The user may also view this aswell as other orders he/she has made in his/her profile.

 **Events**

 The MMA events that VENUM sponsors are displayed here.
 The user may click on the buy tickets to be redirected to the ticket seller.